jmaassen/EYRg-wiki/howtos/CESM.md

 These configurations are setup as follows:

-- CESM is run on 1728 cores (72 nodes) of Cartesius
+- CESM is run on 1728 cores (72 nodes x 24 cores) of Cartesius
-- Atmosphere shares 504 cores (21 nodes) with land (24 cores / 1 node), sea ice (480 cores / 20 nodes), and coupler, 504 cores (21 nodes).
+- Atmosphere shares 504 cores (21 nodes) with the coupler, land (24 cores / 1 node) and sea ice (480 cores / 20 nodes).
 - Ocean runs concurrently on an additional 1225 cores (51 nodes)
 - 4 coupling per model day between ocean and others.
-- Run for 31 model days.
+- The simulation runs for 31 model days.

 ### Build the experiment